eficode-academy/kubernetes-katas/rolling-updates.md

 ### Overview

-- Roll out new version of either the frontend or backend and see the changes
+- Roll out a new version of either the frontend or backend and see the changes
 - Roll out a new version that does not exist
 - Change the `maxSurge` and `maxUnavailable` parameters and see how it affects the rollout

-### Step by step instructions
+### Step-by-step instructions

 <details>
 <summary>